The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Violations of the Patents Act, 1970

-• False Patent Assertions: People making false statements about the validity of a patent or ownership might encounter legal consequences, which will include fines or imprisonment.
+• Patent Assertions: People making false representations about the validity of a patent or ownership might encounter legal consequences, which may include a fine that may extend up to ₹10,00,000 and thereafter ₹1,000 for every day in the case of making a continuing claim, as outlined under Section 120 of the Act.

 • Violations of the Copyright Act, 1957